 The Bodhisatta was once a king.
-Before he began this lifetime, an elephant living free in the forest got a large splinter in his foot.
-The wound got infected and caused him great pain, so he limped into a logging camp where a group of carpenters cut and shaped the wood they later used for building houses.
-The injured elephant lied down and the men, seeing the swollen foot, pulled out the wood and cleaned the wound; and soon after, the elephant was healed.
-The elephant was so grateful to them for saving his life that he stayed at the camp to work for the carpenters: pulling trees, rolling logs, and bringing them their tools.
-The carpenters in return treated him well, sharing their food with him at meal time.
+Before this lifetime began, an elephant living free in the forest got a large splinter in his foot.
+The wound got infected and caused him great pain, so he limped into a logging camp inhabited by a group of carpenters who cut and shaped the wood that they would later use for building houses.
+The injured elephant lay down and the men saw the swollen foot, pulled out the splinter, and cleaned the wound.
+Soon after, the elephant was healed.
+The elephant was so grateful to them for saving his life that he stayed at the camp to work for the carpenters: pulling trees, rolling logs, and fetching tools.
+In return, the carpenters treated the elephant well, sharing their food with him at mealtime.

-When this elephant reached old age, he brought his son, a magnificent white elephant, to the camp to replace him so he himself could retire in the forest.
-He got along with the carpenters and their families just as well as his father.
-Being a noble creature, this young elephant never pooped in the river.
-But, after a flood, some of his dried dung got washed into the river and floated down to the capital city where it got stuck in a bush.
+When this elephant reached old age, he brought his son, a magnificent white elephant, to the camp to replace him so he himself could retire.
+The son got along with the carpenters and their families just as well as his father.
+Being a noble creature, this young elephant never defecated in the river.
+But, after a flood, some of his dried dung washed into the water and floated down to the capital city where it got stuck in a bush.
 The king’s mahouts had brought five hundred elephants down to the river to bathe, but before they even got in the water they smelled the noble dung and ran off.
-The mahouts figured there must be something in the river causing this behavior, and after searching they found the dung.
+The mahouts figured there must be something in the river causing this behavior, and after searching, they found the dung.
 They mixed it with water in a jar and sprinkled some on each of their elephants, who after getting a splash immediately went down and got in the river as usual.

-The elephant trainers reported this to the king and advised him to go upriver and get this noble elephant.
-He took their advice and the carpenters agreed to his request, but the white elephant wouldn’t budge until the carpenters were fairly compensated.
-So the king gave them six hundred thousand coins, but the elephant insisted they deserved more, so the king added a set of clothes for each man, woman, and child there.
-Finally satisfied, the elephant said good bye to his friends and left.
+The mahouts reported this to the king and advised him to go upriver and get this noble elephant.
+He took their advice, and the carpenters agreed to give the white elephant to the king, but he wouldn’t budge until the carpenters were fairly compensated.
+The king gave them six hundred thousand coins, but the elephant insisted they deserved more, so the king added a set of clothes for each man, woman, and child there.
+Finally satisfied, he said goodbye to his friends and left.

-Arriving in the city, the king led his new state elephant on a solemn procession and then brought him to his fully decked-out stable.
-The king treated the elephant like a friend and an equal, and soon, blessed by the white elephant’s arrival, he became ruler over the whole of India.
+The king led his new state elephant on a solemn procession around the city, then took him to his fully decked-out stable.
+The king treated the elephant like a friend and an equal, and soon, blessed by his arrival, the king became ruler over the whole of India.

-The elephant’s armor was put on and he was led out the city gate where he trumpeted majestically, scaring the invading army into retreat and saving the kingdom.
+The elephant was fitted with armor and led out the city gate where he trumpeted majestically, scaring the invading army into retreat and saving the kingdom.
 He chased after the rival king and carried him by his topknot back to the palace, dropping him in front of the Bodhisatta.

 Some men moved in to kill this king, but the elephant stopped them, saying he was going to grant a pardon.
-But before he let the king walk away, the elephant warned him that though their prince was young, the kingdom was strong and underestimating them again would be a grave mistake.
-The Bodhisatta was crowned at age seven and not a single foe could defeat him during his entire reign.
+But before he let the king walk away, the elephant warned him that though their prince was young, the kingdom was strong, and underestimating them again would be a grave mistake.
+The Bodhisatta was crowned king at age seven, and not a single foe could defeat him during his entire reign.

 In the Lifetime of the Buddha

-One of the Buddha’s disciples decided it was time he spent a rainy season in the forest.
-He built his hut of leaves and eagerly began to meditate.
-But after three months he had no success reaching a mystic trance and he decided to quit trying and return to the monastery, content to not progress past the moderate level of understanding he had already reached.
-The white elephant was an earlier birth of this quitter disciple and when the Buddha learned that he had given up on the quest for salvation, he told him this story of his successful past life to motivate him to not give up in this one.
+One of the Buddha’s disciples spent a rainy season in the forest.
+He built a leaf hut and eagerly began to meditate.
+But after three months he had no success reaching insight, so he quit trying and returned to the monastery, content to progress no further than the moderate level of understanding he had already achieved.
+The white elephant was an earlier birth of this quitter disciple, and when the Buddha learned that he had given up on the quest for salvation, he told him this story of his successful past life to motivate him to not quit in this one.